-- 10.1 The Council's identified priorities for the foreseeable future are on recovery and renewal from, and any further response necessary to, the COVID-19 pandemic and its consequences for the people, communities, organisation and business in the area.
-This will include the adoption of sound governance arrangements appropriate to the circumstances. - 10.2 Areas previously identified as requiring ongoing monitoring/review or further improvement action will continue to be scrutinised by Service Management Teams and the relevant Council Committees as and when appropriate.
+- 10.1 The Council's identified priorities for the foreseeable future are on recovery and renewal from, and any further response necessary to, the COVID-19 pandemic and its consequences for the people, communities, organisations and businesses in the area.
+This will include the adoption of sound governance arrangements appropriate to the circumstances. - 10.2 The last year has demonstrated our reliance on technology and the way in which technology can shape and influence how we deliver services and work as an organisation in the future.
+It is essential therefore that we continue to monitor, review and improve our cyber resilience and data management as part of recovery and renewal activity in the coming year. - 10.3 Areas previously identified as requiring ongoing monitoring/review or further improvement action will continue to be scrutinised by Service Management Teams and the relevant Council Committees as and when appropriate. - 10.4 In addition to these areas, there are some specific areas which will be held under review: - Leadership capacity within Perth & Kinross because of changes within the management structure - Ongoing development of the Perth & Kinross Offer - Resourcing risks and opportunities arising from recovery from the COVID-19 pandemic - Working with the Integration Joint Board to ensure that there is appropriate leadership capacity and corporate support to ensure the delivery of the Board's strategic objectives